Tennis

 Keep “playing the game” until someone says GAME, SET and MATCH.

-It is not that we can't do it, rather that we are approaching the task wrong.
+It is not that we can't do it, but rather that we are approaching the task wrong.

 Give yourself a chance to win by playing properly.

-Last bit of advice.
+Here is the last bit of advice.
 Not making an error is NOT a function of getting better at a particular shot but rather more about shot selection.
-Select easy shots that you know you can make and use those in whatever pattern or mixture you chose to put your opponent under pressure.
+Select easy shots that you know you can make and use those in whatever pattern or mixture you choose to put your opponent under pressure.

 The GAME of Tennis is NOT about you but rather about your opponent.